Sanity is overrated.

 And I must have been delirious that morning, or someone must have slipped something into my pumpkin juice during breakfast, because I had actually, foolishly carried out the next few hours believing Freddy would uphold his promise.

-I had believed that things were going to work out.
+that things were going to work out.
 That no longer would I have to illegally trek through the castle anymore.
 That I was done fleeing from Filch and his broomhandle, breaking into school property and, most of all, getting into compromising positions with James Sirius Potter inside broom cupboards.
 I was a free woman.

 Or so I had thought.

 But then, while in the midst of leaving class after the hour was over, Freddy pulled me aside in the hall so we could "chat."

 “Agatha,” he said.
 “This is a serious matter.”

 That was when I first knew something was wrong.
 Freddy Weasley was never serious about anything.

 “What’s up?”
 I shifted my weight from foot to foot, hooking my thumbs through the straps of my backpack.
 Around me, students were filtering out of Nott’s classroom, looking tired and weary from the hour of verbal abuse we’d all just endured.
 Everyone looked near tears, either from boredom or distress, I couldn't tell.
 I was impatient to get to Transfiguration before I showed up late and Professor McGonagall turned me into a can of Fancy Feast.

 “It’s about the prank,” Fred said anxiously, lips quivering into a weak smile, and I snapped my attention back towards him.
 “Turns out, I still kind of need your help.”

 The words hit me.
 Like really, hit me